danheck/TreeBUGS/README.md

 TreeBUGS is an R package that facilitates using hierarchical multinomial processing tree (MPT) models that are often used in cognitive psychology (Erdfelder et al., 2009).
 Specifically, the Beta-MPT (Smith & Batchelder, 2010) and the latent-trait MPT model (Klauer, 2010) are implemented.

-## General Procedure of Using TreeBUGS
+## General Approach of Using TreeBUGS

 In the most simple user scenario, the following steps are required: